- Where can I find information about graduate student policies and procedures?

 All graduate degree programs require that either a written or an oral examination be satisfactorily completed, or that an approved capstone course be successfully completed.
-For students in master’s degree programs with thesis (Plan A), an oral defense of the thesis is required.
-For doctoral students, an oral defense of the dissertation is required.
-Students must meet the following guidelines before they are permitted to attempt the comprehensive examination:
+Contact your academic department for details.

 - Do I have to write a thesis?

-- How and when do I need to submit my thesis, dissertation or specalist project?
+- How and when do I need to submit my thesis, dissertation or specialist project?